-This requires time, no product or business is an overnight success in China but by working with trusted partner on intelligent strategy over a 6 month starting period products & services can make a mark.
+This requires time, no product or business is an overnight success in China but by working with a trusted partner on an intelligent strategy over a 6-month starting period products & services can make a mark.

 International products remain especially popular in a market typically associated with local Chinese fakes.

-International = Quality in the mind of the Chinese consumers.
+International = Quality in the mind of Chinese consumers.

 Long-term strategy and consistent branding have been behind the success of Blackmores in China, they embraced E-Commerce Strategy not only on large platforms such as Tmall but also engaged closely with their community.

 Cross-border E-commerce (CBEC) is growing at a faster rate than ever seen before due to the advent of major CBEC platforms such as Taobao, Tmall, and JD.
 These platforms allow western businesses and brands to reach Chinese consumers easier than ever and sell their goods globally over the internet.
 This also means that Chinese consumers have a growing appetite for global goods.

 Improved logistics and global supply chain strategies also account for why this industry is booming.

 Specific industries that are seeing a rise due to CBEC:

 - Food & beverage

 Quality content does not merely cover text/PR.
 That’s the tip of the iceberg, here are the key elements to focus on when creating quality local content: